Bone Pounder

 Died19 Witchrite 1115

-I don’t say this in jest, the jara are centaurs, but more beast than humanoid.
+I don’t say this in jest, the Jara are centaurs, but more beast than humanoid.
 They may look like centaurs from afar, but once you get close enough to see their features you see something wicked and monstrous.
 Something that looks like it was born on one of the Cesspools of Evil, the demon worlds of the Abyss.
 If a jara warband is one the move, and a foal is born, they don’t stop.
 It is tossed a spear and left behind.
 Once the newborn jara can steady themselves on their knotted and twisted hoofs, they can try to catch up with their pack.
 Most do not, for the dust cloud in their wake is gone.
 The foals soon learn that following tracks is pointless because the landscape is crisscrossed with tracks of both their kind and others.
 If not killed by starvation or something meaner, they will eventually get picked up by a jara warband, but probably not the one they were born to.
 As such, they have no sense of family.

 - Galathrel, to the 1st Ackarion Squad, Pillar of Horns - "Tarfilerquar, Another Form"